tsedor/Todo-App-v2/README.md

 Based on React/Redux and Material-UI

 TODO:
-- reapair filter select width
+- add "Add" button on bottom right corner